MargaridanarSousa/Learn_CMDL/index.md

 ## learn_cmdl

 learn_cmdl is a Java implementation of a score-based learning algorithm for Bayesian networks.
-A new proposed scoring functions called **Complete minimum description length** is implemented.
+A new proposed scoring functions for Bayesian networks called **Complete minimum description length** is implemented.
 The program receives a data set with multivariate categorical observations and outputs the optimal structure, found by the greedy hill climber(GHC).

 ## Usage